soi013/FileRenamerDiff/src/FileRenamerDiff/HowToUse/how_to_use.md

 ### FileRenamerDiff Original Regex

-This is a regular expression unique to this application that is not found in the Microsoft .
+This is a regular expression unique to this application that is not found in the "Microsoft .NET".

 | Regex | Description                      | Input          | Output             |
 | -------- | ------------------------------------ | -------------- | ------------------ |